MingjieJian/SME/docs/usage/fordev.md

 For the convenience of development, most of the PySME version will download the latest version of SMELib in their first run.
 This will allow us to keep the PySME using the latest SMElib, receving new functions and bug fixes on the library side.
-However, when SMElib have breaking updates, the older version of PySME would match with incompatible SMELib.
+However, when SMElib have breaking updates, the older version of PySME would match with incompatible SMELib in its latest version.
-Before each breaking updates n SMElib, one specific PySME version will be connected with a specific SMELib version to maintain the compatibilty of this version.
+Before each breaking updates in SMElib, one specific PySME version (usually ) will be connected with a specific SMELib version to maintain the compatibilty of this version.

 For other versions, we will not solve the future compatibility issue.
 You can download the corresponding SMElib, and override the default library manually.